davies-w/pyavanimate/README.md

 Time to render 30 FPS, 0.25 second viewport over a 7 second clip is approximately 2-3 seconds.

+Now allows multiple tracks to be animated in the same video, and added a Jupyter Widget controller for longer audio track seeking.

 ```
 #pip install --upgrade --no-deps --force-reinstall --quiet 'git+https://github.com/davies-w/pyavanimate.git'